True Facts About False Claims: MoFo's FCA Newsletter

 Designed for busy in-house counsel and compliance professionals, this newsletter seeks to bring you up to speed on key federal and state False Claims Act (FCA) developments, with links to primary resources.
 Each quarter, we will provide key takeaways and discuss some of the most significant false claims topics.

-Morrison Foerster has a multidisciplinary team focused on False Claims Act (FCA) matters, which includes former high-ranking U.S. Department of Justice officials, federal and state prosecutors, senior government regulators, and White House and FBI counsel, and government contracts specialists, privacy experts, and veteran defense lawyers, among others.
-We focus on counseling clients through all phases of matters related to the FCA, including proactive compliance counseling, due diligence, internal investigations, government investigations, and litigation.
-The breadth of our experience allows us to understand how law enforcement agencies choose which FCA cases to pursue, anticipate prosecutors’ and regulators’ next steps, plan and execute efficient and thorough investigations, and quickly pinpoint key issues identifying the best path forward from the outset.
+Morrison Foerster’s multidisciplinary team focused on False Claims Act matters includes former high-ranking Department of Justice officials, former federal and state prosecutors, senior government regulators, White House and FBI counsel, government contracts specialists, privacy experts, and veteran defense lawyers, among others.
+The team focuses on counseling clients through all phases of matters related to the FCA, including proactive compliance counseling, due diligence, internal investigations, government investigations, and litigation.
+The breadth of the team’s experience and knowledge includes a clear understanding of how law enforcement agencies choose which FCA cases to pursue, anticipate prosecutors’ and regulators’ next steps, plan and execute efficient and thorough investigations, and quickly pinpoint key issues identifying the best path forward from the outset.